Implementing Zero-Trust Boundaries for SCADA Networks

 replayed_ids.append(record_id)

-except Exception:
+except requests.RequestException:

-break # Stop on first failure to prevent partial state corruption
+break # Stop on first failure to prevent partial-state corruption.

 if replayed_ids: